credentials/credentials_idemix/README.md

 Gradle automatically runs the tests if the code has changed.
 If you want to force them to rerun use

     gradle cleanTest test

-## Using the library

-Before using the library you need to setup `irma_configuration`.

-### irma_configuration

-Download or link the `irma_configuration` project to a location within your tree.
-In particular the tests below assume that `irma_configuration` is placed in the root of this project.
-See the [irma_configuration](https://github.com/credentials/irma_configuration/) project for the specifics.